matonhp5108/Opencodex/README.md

 <h1 align="center">Opencodex</h1>

 A standalone, Codex-style coding agent that runs entirely inside VS Code.
-Opencodex is backed directly by OpenCode's anonymous **free** models.
+Opencodex is currently powered by OpenCode's public **free** models.
 No OpenCode account, API key, OmniRoute, or local model server is required.

 Open a project, pick a free model, and describe what you want.
 Opencodex reads files, searches your codebase, applies edits, and runs commands in a visible agent loop and then streams a Markdown answer with its reasoning and work steps shown alongside.

+More providers coming soon.

 ## Highlights